This project would not have been possible without the support of so many people and organizations.

 Special Thanks

-Special thanks to Jen Kean my research assistant and to my family, friends, and curators who gave valuable feedback while working on this project and for those who gave me places to stay and/ or meals to eat, I greatly appreciate it.
+Special thanks to Jen Kean my research assistant and to my family, friends, and curators who gave valuable feedback while working on this project and for those who gave me places to stay and/ or meals to eat during my trips to bird and photograph, I greatly appreciate it.

-I also owe a debt of gratitude to the birders and ornithologists who have shared their time, knowledge, and insights with me, particularly those at the Cornell Lab of Orthithology, NYC Audubon, and the Brooklyn Bird Club.
+I also owe a debt of gratitude to the birders and ornithologists who have shared their time, knowledge, and insights with me, particularly those at the Cornell Lab of Orthithology, NYC Bird Alliance, and the Brooklyn Bird Club.

 Image Credits